Different Miter Saw Types and How to Select the Best One

 2. Compound Miter Saw

 Bevel and miter cuts are also included in compound cuts.
 You can also make bevel cuts with a compound miter saw and mitering.
-Every time you work with crown molding or other wall-mounted trim, you should make sure you have this feature.
+This is a feature you should always have when working with crown molding or other wall-mounted trim.
 When you turn the saw blade around a base, mitering happens.
 The scale on its base displays the miter angle in degrees.

 3. Compound Sliding Miter Saw